Greece golden visa: The Ultimate GuideObtain residence by investment in Greece and get visa-free access to Europe.

 And while you can keep on renewing your residence in Greece for as long as you keep your investment, there is no requirement to physically reside in the country, giving you the best of both worlds.

-So, let’s look at what the Greek program entails and how you could become a permanent resident of Europe in just a couple of months.
+So let’s look at what the Greek Golden Visa entails and how you could become a permanent resident of Europe in just a couple of months.

-However, not all RBI programs are created equal.
+However, not all residence by investment (RBI) programs is created equal.
 If you are interested in obtaining residence in Europe, Golden Visa programs are the way to go as they will allow you to capitalize on your investment.

-Even though it’s a developed country that offers a high standard of living, not all is a bed of roses when it comes to the economy of Greece.
+Even though it’s a developed country that offers a high standard of living, it’s not all a bed of roses when it comes to the economy of Greece.

-You can probably remember the stand-off between the leaders of the European Union and Greece when the Greek Debt Crisis hit back in 2008.
+You can probably remember the stand-off between the leaders of the EU and Greece when the Greek Debt Crisis hit back in 2008.

 It wasn’t just the longest recession of any modern capitalist economy in the world, it also led to a small-scale humanitarian crisis with people unable to get money from ATMs and many losing their livelihoods.